mfaster/social-side-contact/README.md

 # Social Side Contact

-Make you customer easy to contact you via social network such as Line, Facebookpage, Facebookchat and Phone
+Make you customer easy to contact you via social network such as Line, Facebookpage, Facebookchat, Phone and e-mail

 ## Getting Started